Aaronlalala/Quant_Notes/Machine Learning/Machine Learning Model.md

 KNN is an instance based model, it's also called lazy learning model.
 Because it does not learning a disriminative function from the training data but recording the traning data.

-# Feature Engineering

-## Feature Scaling

-Feature scaling is a method used to normalize the range of independent variables or features.
-It's also known as data normalization.

-We need to perform features scaling when we are dealing with Gradient Descent Based algorithms and distance-based algorithms.
-However, tree model does not require.